 The Library and Information Research Group (LIRG) awards a student prize each year for an outstanding research-based project on any LIS topic.
 LIRG offers the prize to promote a greater awareness amongst students of the importance of research and to facilitate the dissemination of the results of outstanding projects.
-There were seven entries for the LIRG Student Prize 2014.
-All were extremely high quality and very interesting to read, covering a diverse range of topics and utilizing an increasingly wide range of research methods.
+Entries are usually extremely high quality and very interesting to read, covering a diverse range of topics and utilizing an increasingly wide range of research methods.

 The Award is for £300 and a short paper based on the winning dissertation will appear in a future issue of our journal, Library and Information Research (LIR).

-The closing date for submission is 18 December 2015.
-Further details on the prize and how to submit are available below.
+The closing date for submission is 20 January 2017.
+Further details on the prize and how to submit are available in the Procedures and Conditions section below.